snowch/SparkMessageHubScala/README.md

 ### See also

-See here for a similar project that runs on IBM BigInsights on Cloud - https://github.com/IBM-Bluemix/BigInsights-on-Apache-Hadoop/tree/master/examples/SparkWordCountScala
+- See here for a similar project that runs on IBM BigInsights on Cloud - https://github.com/IBM-Bluemix/BigInsights-on-Apache-Hadoop/tree/master/examples/SparkMessageHubScala
+- Please add your +1 to this [ticket](https://github.com/ibm-messaging/message-hub-samples/issues/11) to add similar examples to this example for pyspark and spark 2.x